Metamorphosis Alpha: First edition (1976)

-Second Edition (1994)
+Second edition (1994)

-In 1981, Ward announced plans to rewrite the game as Metamorphosis Alpha to Omega, a supplement for the 1st edition Gamma World rules.
+In 1981, Ward announced plans to rewrite the game as Metamorphosis Alpha to Omega, a supplement for the first edition Gamma World rules.
 The Gamma World supplement was never completed, but in 1994, TSR used the title Metamorphosis Alpha to Omega for an Amazing Engine supplement (ISBN 1-56076-851-7) written by Slade Henson.

-Third Edition (2002)
+Third edition (2002)

-Ward's company, Fast Forward Entertainment, published a new version of the game, entitled Metamorphosis Alpha: 25th Anniversary Edition.
+Ward's company, Fast Forward Entertainment, published a new edition of the game, titled Metamorphosis Alpha: 25th Anniversary Edition.
 It was designed by Ward himself.